 WCIE-FM 91.3 Lakeland – From the mid 1970’s to the mid 1990’s Christian young people in Central Florida had a special station they could call their own.
 It was 100,000 watt WCIE (Where Christ Is Everything).
-Originally broadcasting on 91.3 in 1975, Lakeland’s Evangel Christian School, the licensee, received FCC permission to move to 91.1 which not only gave the station a boost in power but also a reduction in interference with a Tampa Bay Catholic owned station.
+Originally going on the air on 91.3 with 50kw in 1975, Lakeland’s Evangel Christian School, the licensee, received FCC permission to move to 91.1 which not only gave the station a boost in power but also a reduction in interference with a Tampa Bay Catholic owned station.
 Transmitting from Lakeland on a 500 foot tower located north of Interstate 4 on Knights-Griffin Road, WCIE had a signal that covered Central Florida from St. Petersburg east to Orlando and from Ocala south to Sebring.

 WCIE was state of the art in every aspect.
 It was a time just before music began to be programmed from hard drives.
 Management wanted the cleanest and clearest sound possible, so the station’s entire music library was eventually on compact disc – each housed in a plastic case and never touched by the human hand.